-All employees hired prior to the first pay period following approval of this MOU by the City of Rocklin City Council, shall remain on Salary Schedule A until they have achieved step 6 of the salary range in their respective classification.
+All employees hired prior to July 1, 2018 shall remain on Salary Schedule A until they have achieved step 6 of the salary range in their respective classification.
 Upon achievement of step 6, such employees will move to Salary Schedule B.